LacunaOmnibus/MontyLacuna/README.md

 - Announcement

 ## TBD
-- Fix body.get_buildings_bytype to accept a limit arg ("I only want X of these")
 - Everything needs to be tested on Windows.
 In particular:
   - bin/captcha_test.py
   - installing modules via pip or however it works on windows.